How to keep customers loyal by using handwritten thank you cards.

 When I started working for Ben Bridge Jeweler in 1998, one of the practices I learned as a new sales associate was that every month, I was to print out a list of all the customers who bought something from me the previous month and send them a hand-written thank you card.

-Being the new kid, I didn’t know why I would need to filter out any of my customers, so I dutifully printed the list and sent every single customer a hand-written thank you card every month, from the customers who came in to buy a $15 earring back, to the customers who bought a $6,000 Rolex, and everyone in between.
+Being the new kid, I didn’t know why I would need to filter out any of my customers, so I dutifully printed the list and sent every single customer a hand-written thank you card every month, from the customers who came in to repurchase a $15 earring, to the customers who bought a $6,000 Rolex, and everyone in between.

 Even in January, when I would have a list of 150-200 customers to send thank you cards to who had shopped with me in December, each one of them got a card from me, including the $25 battery change customers, thanking them for their business.
-That’s a lot of thank you cards, if you were wondering!
+That’s a lot of thank you cards if you were wondering!

 If they were not satisfied, I would ask them to please tell me!
 And you know what?
 Surprisingly, I would receive hand-written notes back, and occasionally even a phone call from a customer thanking me for taking the time to write them a card and proudly declaring they absolutely would refer me customers because of the high level of service they received.

-And when I would have an associate leave the store, the following month not only would I write my own cards, I would write cards to the departed associate’s customers too.
+And when I would have an associate leave the store, the following month, not only would I write my cards, I would write postcards to the departed associate’s customers too.

-In 2004, the president of the company came to perform my management evaluation and he informed me that in the 90+ year company history, my store had set a record of achieving new store profitability within 18 months; and out of 80 stores, no store had ever achieved profitability so fast.
+In 2004, the president of the company came to perform my management evaluation, and he informed me that in the 90+ year company history, my store had set a record of achieving new store profitability within 18 months.
+Out of 80 stores, no store has ever attained profitability so fast.